-- 41. Discuss the factors that determine the temperature of a planet, including rotation and greenhouse effects. - 42.
-Explain the concept of a continuously habitable zone (CHZ) and give the arguments that the CHZ for the Sun is very small and the counter-arguments that it is larger. - 43.
+41. Discuss the factors that determine the temperature of a planet, including rotation and greenhouse effects.

+- 42. Explain the concept of a continuously habitable zone (CHZ) and give the arguments that the CHZ for the Sun is very small and the counter-arguments that it is larger. - 43.
 What is the difference between the Microbial Habitable Zone and the Animal Habitable Zone?
 Summarize the argument that life may be much more common than advanced life. - 44.
-Give your estimate for $n_p$ and explain it. - 45.
-What conditions must a star meet for it to have a planet suitable for life?
+Give your estimate for $n_p$ and explain it. - What conditions must a star meet for it to have a planet suitable for life?
 Show how $f_s$ is affected by each requirement.
-Give your estimate for $f_s$ and explain it. - 46.
+Give your estimate for $f_s$ and explain it. - What have we learned about the properties of other planetary systems?
+What are the implications for the number of habitable planets? - 46.
 Combine your estimates for $n_p$ and $f_s$ to get an estimate for $n_e$ .
 Explain the implications of your estimate.